 Having some kind of bread is always a nice pairing with pasta too.
 Try garlic bread, garlic knots, breadsticks, or a simple slice of crusty bread!

-How to store Creamy Lemon Pasta
+How to Store Creamy Lemon Pasta

-Store leftovers in an airtight container in the fridge for up to 3 days.
+Store fully cooled leftovers in an airtight container in the fridge for up to 3 days.
 When ready to enjoy, microwave individual servings.
 Adding 1-2 tablespoons of milk, cream, or even water can help loosen up the sauce when reheating, giving you the best texture for your cream-based sauce.

-Creamy Lemon Salmon Pasta
+Smoked Salmon Pasta

 Ingredients